Full Table of Contents

 Eating Cabbage

 If a centralized planner were to tell a citizen of the USA that it had been looked into and decided that it is too expensive or too dangerous to provide treatment for that limp, it would be a severe violation of what this country is about.
-It also would be the Soviet style of management that resulted in the joke "What is 200 yards long and eats cabbage . . .
-A Russian meat line."
-The Closed Claims Project is vital for how it helps people in the system understand how to clean up systems, but it will not ensure that all clinicians are competent enough to do it, or whether the competent ones bother to do it regularly.
+It also would be the Soviet style of management that resulted in the joke “What is 200 yards long and eats cabbage? . . .
+A Russian meat line.”
+The Closed Claims Project is vital for how it helps people in the system understand how to clean up systems, but it will not ensure that clinicians are competent enough to do it, or whether the competent ones bother to do it regularly.
 Or whether they do it in an affordable way.
-It is not what will solve medicine's being dangerous and expensive.
+It is not what will solve the problem of medicine’s being unnecessarily dangerous and expensive.
 As David Goldhill said in his article in the Atlantic, only consumers can be the ultimate guarantors of good service, reasonable prices, and sensible trade-offs.

 Motivating Safety and Efficiency

 Under the right circumstances, that toenail laser treatment could cost $150 from an operator with a high success rate.
 Scientific studies and efforts like the Closed Case Claims project produce nothing that motivates clinicians to figure out how to compete at that price.
 They might reduce the number of expensive litigations resulting from toenail laser accidents.
 They might produce safe practices guidelines.
 But they do not motivate operators to be safe.
 They do not motivate operators to be more efficient and less expensive.
 When patients pay whatever they are told to pay without regard for what they are getting, there is no reason to become more efficient or less expensive.
-There isn't even much motivation to become safer.
-However, there is a strong motivation to keep anyone from finding out when they are inept and/or expensive.
+There isn’t even much motivation to become safer.
+However, there is a strong motivation to keep anyone from finding out when they are inept and/or expensive and/or evil.
 There is a strong motivation to silence claims and hide results.
 And doing so makes it so that no one knows success rates.

 For medicine to become safe and affordable, it must be the case that patients have the information necessary to know whether or not it is safe.
 It must be possible for entities patient safety symbol - a chalk outline of patientlike Consumer Reports to do epidemiological studies of individual clinicians and note when eleven 14-year-old girls complained of being groped by a certain clinician, without the girls who posted it on facebook getting sued, and without Consumer Reports getting sued for reporting how many did.
 Closed case studies do not improve the fact that sex predators in medicine abuse patients for decades before there are enough patients finally to force someone to pay attention.
 Waiting for the closed cases requires amassing an unacceptable number of victims to study.
 Even then, it does not put every doctor and hospital in the country in a position in which staying in business requires competing with people who are safer and cheaper.